imranhsayed/react-wordpress-theme/README.md

 ## Usage

-1. Clone the WordPress plugin [REST API endpoints](https://github.com/imranhsayed/rest-api-endpoints) in your WordPress plugin directory and activate it.
+1. Clone the WordPress plugin [Headless CMS](https://github.com/imranhsayed/headless-cms) in your WordPress plugin directory and activate it.

 2. The REST API endpoints, registers custom endpoints and also registers two menus.
-So please create two menus `Header Menu` and `Footer Menu` and select their respective menu location as `Travel Header Menu` and `Travel Footer Menu` as shown in the picture.
+So please create two menus `Header Menu` and `Footer Menu` and select their respective menu location as `HCMS Header Menu` and `HCMS Footer Menu` as shown in the picture.

 - Set Header menu as `Travel Header Menu`